All

 A proactive dispute resolution process helps you handle disputes quickly and effectively.
 It also demonstrates to your clients that you take their concerns seriously.

 One way to implement a proactive dispute resolution process is to create a specific email address or team to handle disputes.
-Your client can directly contact you about potential or existing disputes, allowing you to deal with these issues faster
+Your client can directly contact you about potential or existing disputes, allowing you to deal with these issues faster.

 For example, a client might contact you about a mistake on their invoice that displays a different amount than what they were charged.